Other energy companies reviews

 Economy Energy in the news

+Previously, on 4 January, Economy Energy was banned from taking on new customers for three months by Ofgem.
 Economy Energy was also forbidden from asking customers for one-off payments and increasing customers’ direct debits.

 Energy regulator Ofgem alleges that Economy Energy, along with E Energy and a consultancy firm, breached competition law.

 It says the two energy companies agreed not to target each other’s customers through face-to-face sales between ‘at least’ January and September 2016.
 To do this, they shared customer details via software provided by consultancy firm, Dyball Associates.